 Once I was done stencil painting, I carefully removed the stencil from the wood.

 I let the stencil dry completely and my magazine rack was updated and ready for use.
 The great thing about chalk paint is you don’t have to seal it if you don’t want to.
-If it will be a heavily used piece then you can opt for a varnish or wax finish to protect it further.
+If it is a piece that gets heavy use you can opt for a clear coat varnish or wax finish to protect it further.

-It’s a good idea to lightly stand a piece before painting it.
-You don’t have to, but it does help the paint adhere a little better as well as free the piece from any residue you might not be seeing.
+Do you have to sand before using chalk paint?
+It’s a good idea to lightly sand a piece before painting it.
+You don’t have to, but it does help the paint adhere a little better as well as ensure you start with a clean surface.

-1-2 coats.
-Paint the piece and evaluate if it needs the second coat.
+How many coats of chalk paint do you need?1-2 coats.
+Paint the piece and evaluate if it needs a second coat.

-Chalk paint is self leveling so you don’t have to worry about brush strokes as much.
-Using a good quality brush with thin bristles helps to eliminate any brush strokes as well.
+How do you get rid of brush strokes in chalk paint?
+The best thing about chalk paint is that it is self-leveling so you don’t have to worry about brush marks as much.
+Using a good quality brush with thin bristles is a great way to eliminate any brush strokes on the painted surface as well.

-You don’t have to use a top coat when using chalk paint.
-If it’s a piece that will be used heavily like a table top you can add some extra protection with a top coat.
+What is the best top coat for chalk paint?
+You don’t have to use a top coat with this type of paint.
+If it’s a piece that will be used heavily like a tabletop your best option is to add extra protection with a top coat.
 I like Folk Art Home Decor Varnish for a nice solid finish.
 You can use wax, but wax needs to be reapplied every 6 months to a year.

 Shop any of these stores and I receive a small commission at no cost to you.